notnavindu/adafruit-macropad-hotkeys-with-extensions/README.md

 `/macros/bongo.py`

 Bongo cat that taps when you tap.
 Based off of [this repo](https://github.com/christanaka/circuitpython-bongo).
+[Dependencies](https://github.com/christanaka/circuitpython-bongo#quick-start) required by bongo cat are included in the `/lib` directory.

 ## Creating your own extensions